GW Today looks back at top stories from seniors’ time on campus.

 - Retired Daily Show host Jon Stewart anchored Colonials Weekend in October with two sold-out performances.

-- Just as the class of 2016 was welcomed to Washington, D.C., with a hurricane, their final semester was marked by a record-breaking winter storm.
+- The class of 2017's last semester as juniors was marked by a record-breaking winter storm.

 - In February, newsman Anderson Cooper discussed the challenges and rewards of his career as an openly gay journalist with a major national platform.

-- Sen. Cory Booker will be the class’s highly anticipated commencement speaker.
+- Sen. Cory Booker was the year’s commencement speaker.